aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 2. Set up VMware HCX for migrations
 3. Add additional hosts as needed
 4. Configure backup and disaster recovery

+## Troubleshooting

+1. Prior to the launch of this CloudFormation template, verify that you have correctly entered your VCF-related license information
+2. In the event of a deployment failure we recommend the following:
+   1. If the failure occurred during the deployment of the EVS Environment, please open a support case
+   2. If the failure occurred prior to the deployment of the EVS Environment, take note of the errors, delete the Stack and try again

 ## Cleanup